 That's the way it is.

-You could make that argument, but it's worse than that because This is something that, and talk about press corruption, my God.
+But it's worse than that because this is something that, and talk about press corruption, my God.

-There is no doubt that the Democratic National Committee, the Hillary Clinton campaign, paid a Washington DC firm, fusion, to dig up dirt on Donald Trump when he was running for president.
+There is no doubt that the Democratic National Committee, the Hillary Clinton campaign, paid a Washington, D.C. firm, Fusion, to dig up dirt on Donald Trump when he was running for president.

-There's no doubt that's been established as fact.
+That's been established as fact.

-All right, Bill, I'd uh only because of the constraints of time.
+All right, Bill, only because of the constraints of time, we want to we're going to get right back to you.

 Bill O'Reilly will pick it up on Hillary Clinton paying for the dirty Russian dossier.

-There was see, they only cared about Russian interference if it's Trump, not Hillary interference with Russia, or they don't care about Ukrainian attempts to influence our election.
+See, they only cared about Russian interference if it's Trump, not Hillary interference with Russia, or they don't care about Ukrainian attempts to influence our election.

 They were offering us that information.

-Uh Bill O'Reilly.com for all things, O'Reilly, including the release of his brand new book today, The United States of Trump, how the president really sees America.
+BillO'Reilly.com for all things, O'Reilly, including the release of his brand new book today, The United States of Trump, How the President Really Sees America.

 I've been doing four shows.

-Go to Bill O'Reilly.com for details on that.
+Go to billorilly.com for details on that.

 But I want to give you a plug.

-You've been nice enough to plug the book, and then I'm really happy you liked it and you read it.
+You've been nice enough to plug the book, and I'm really happy you liked it and you read it.

-Now, people can say, well, Sean Hannon is a conservative or whatever, what difference does it make?
+Now, people can say, well, Sean Hanni is a conservative or whatever.

-I mean, you know, you know, by the way, I'm I'm willing to let you go back to being number one in cable news if you come back any day, because frankly, uh, you know, when you're number one, you get the crap beat out of you twice as hard.
+Well, you know, by the way, I'm willing to let you go back to being number one in cable news if you come back any day, because frankly, you know, when you're number one, you get the crap beat out of you twice as hard.

-I I I'd be very comfortable with you coming back and taking the number one slot and I'll follow you and get great ratings and and uh be live happily ever after.
+I'd be very comfortable with you coming back and taking the number one slot.

-You want to use me as a meat shield.
+You want to use me as a meat shield?

-Yeah, basically, I mean, you know, come on.
+I mean, you know, come on.

-I think it's pretty telling, though, that the American people now don't trust uh the hard news press at all, and they're going to you to get the story.
+I think it's pretty telling, though, that the American people now don't trust the hard news press at all, and they're going to you to get the story.

-So I segue back into so you got Nancy Pelosi sitting up there going, oh, the integrity of the election, and we have to have an impeachment inquiry and all this BS, and it is BS because everybody knows and it's an established fact that the Democratic National Committee, Hillary Clinton, um, and perhaps the Obama administration, we don't know that for sure, but it certainly looks like it, all were fine with hiring foreign nationals to dig up dirt on Donald Trump.
+And it is BS because everybody knows and it's an established fact that the Democratic National Committee, Hillary Clinton, and perhaps the Obama administration, we don't know that for sure, but it certainly looks like it, all were fine with hiring foreign nationals to dig up dirt on Donald Trump.

-I have any problem with that.
+They have any problem with that.

 All right.

-If that dossier had turned out to be true, and thank God it did not, for everybody's sake, all right, they would have gotten that through foreign nationals, through foreign governments, through people working for Putin.
+If that dossier had turned out to be true, and thank God it did not for everybody's sake, all right, they would have gotten that through foreign nationals, through foreign governments, through people working for Putin.

-So it's okay for them to do it, but then when Donald Trump says, look, um, we need to know about uh Hunter and Joe Biden because it looks to us here in the Trump administration that the country was used to interfere in your politics in Ukraine.
+But then when Donald Trump says, look, we need to know about Hunter and Joe Biden because it looks to us here in the Trump administration that the country was used to interfere in your politics in Ukraine.

 And we need to know that.